Railway semaphore signal: Train order signals

 In North America, the earliest semaphores were employed as train order signals, with the purpose of indicating to engineers whether they should stop to receive either a "19 Order" or a "31 Order" telegraphed.

 Train order signals were typically located at the station building or signal tower, with a tall common post mounting signal arms facing in opposing directions.
-These were supplemented by Automatic Block Signal semaphores (a U. S. invention), first pneumatically powered in the 1880s and then by the 1890s, automatic electric motor driven semaphores were correctly seen as the future and were continued in manufacture well into the second world war.
-Although U.S. invented and manufactured 2 arm lower quadrant electro-gas and 3 position upper quadrant electric semaphores were experimented with in the U.K.(such as the ECML, at London Victoria respectively and in isolated areas elsewhere) they never were widely adopted by any means.
+These were supplemented by Automatic Block Signal semaphores (a U.S. invention), first pneumatically powered in the 1880s and then by the 1890s, automatic electric motor-driven semaphores were correctly seen as the future and were continued in manufacture well into World War II.
+Although the U.S. invented and manufactured 2-arm lower quadrant electro-gas and 3-position upper quadrant electric semaphores were experimented with in the U.K. (such as the ECML, at London Victoria, respectively and in isolated areas elsewhere) they never were widely adopted by any means.